contest-framework/server/documentation/configure.md

 # Tertestrial Server Configuration

-Run `tertestrial setup` in the root directory of your codebase to generate Tertestrial's configuration file (`.testconfig.json`).
+Run <code type="tertestrial-command">tertestrial setup</code> in the root directory of your codebase to generate Tertestrial's configuration file (<code type="repo/existing-file">.testconfig.json</code>).
 This file tells the Tertestrial server which actions it should perform when it receives messages from a Tertestrial client.
 Actions look like this: